facebookresearch/hydra/website/docs/configure_hydra/Intro.md

 import GithubLink from "@site/src/components/GithubLink"

-Many things in Hydra can be customized.
-This includes:
+Hydra is highly configurable.
+Many of its aspects and subsystems can be configured, including:
-* Launcher configurations
+* The Launcher
-* Sweeper configuration
+* The Sweeper
-* Logging configuration
+* Logging
-* Run and Multirun output directory patterns
+* Output directory patterns
 * Application help (--help and --hydra-help)

-Hydra can be customized using the same methods you are already familiar with from the tutorial.
+The Hydra config can be customized using the same methods you are already familiar with from the tutorial.
 You can include some Hydra config snippet in your own config to override it directly, or compose in different configurations provided by plugins or by your own code.
 You can also override everything in Hydra from the command line just like with your own configuration.

-The Hydra configuration actually lives in the same config object as your configuration, but is removed prior to running your function to reduce confusion.
-You can view the configuration with `--cfg hydra|job|all`

 The Hydra configuration itself is composed from multiple config files. here is a partial list:
 ```yaml title="hydra/config"